Ks89/ngx-drag-n-drop/.github/ISSUE_TEMPLATE.md

 <!--
 For bug reports please provide the *STEPS TO REPRODUCE* and a *MINIMAL LIVE DEMO* of the problem on StackBlitz.com or plnkr.co...-->

-My official live example on StackBlitz (based on https://stackblitz.com/edit/angular-modal-gallery-v7) is: <!-- add your public link here -->

 ## What is the motivation / use case for changing the behavior?
 <!-- Describe the motivation or the concrete use case. -->